 If you have a hunting or target rimfire rifle for an adult, with a full-size stock, this scope makes a lot of sense.
 It is full-size and much heavier than most rimfire rifle scopes and balances out an adult sized rifle much better than other scopes.

 That feature alone, combined with the excellent optical quality and BDC reticle make this one of the best overall rimfire scopes on the market, and perfect for a Marlin Model 60 that is going to be used a lot.

 2. Vortex Optics Crossfire II 2-7X32 Plex Rimfire

-Vortex optics makes him the most innovative and interesting designs on the market.
+Vortex Optics makes him the most innovative and interesting designs on the market.
 They are also known for making ridiculously rugged products backed up with an excellent warranty.
-This scope is no different and overall is one of the best scopes for a Marlin model 60.
+This scope is no different and is one of the best scopes for a Marlin Model 60.

 Especially if you are going to be hunting with your rifle, you can’t beat this rifle scope.
 It has decent optical quality combined with a good magnification range and smaller objective bell than most other scopes.

 This makes a compact scope perfectly sized for a Marlin Model 60.
 It is on the heavier side, but that weight goes towards making this optic bulletproof.
 The lenses are fully multicoated, the adjustment knob is easy to use and the adjustment knobs are low-profile and largely out-of-the-way.

 It’s very difficult to see any flaws with this design.
 It’s perfectly balanced and for the cost is one of the best scopes you can get.
 While there are higher dollar scopes on the market that offer more features as a pure hunting optic to put rounds on target and ethically kill small game, this scope can’t be beaten.